Abraham Lincoln participates in exercise Northern Edge 2025

-250820-N-BE753-1016 GULF OF ALASKA (Aug.
-20, 2025) Culinary Specialist 2nd Class Aji Ogunremi, from Cincinnati, prepares food for Sailors aboard the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) during exercise Northern Edge 2025 (NE25).
-NE25 is an exercise, led by U.S. Indo-Pacific Command, that serves as a platform for joint, multi-domain operations to deliver high-end, realistic warfighter training, strengthen joint interoperability, and sharpen the air and sea-based combat readiness of U.S. and participating forces.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Glory Anderson)
+250821-N-NH911-1057 NORTH PACIFIC OCEAN (Aug.
+21, 2025) Aviation Boatswain’s Mate (Handling) 1st Class Troyal Higgs, from Falcon, Colo., directs an F/A-18F Super Hornet, attached to Strike Fighter Squadron (VFA) 41, on the flight deck of the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) during exercise Northern Edge 2025.
+NE25 is an exercise led by U.S. Indo-Pacific Command that serves as a platform for joint, multi-domain operations to deliver high-end, realistic warfighter training, strengthen joint interoperability, and sharpen the air and sea-based combat readiness of U.S. and participating forces.
+(U.S. Navy photo by Mass Communication Specialist Seaman Daniel Kimmelman)

 |Date Taken: